labzero/bootleg/README.md

 ## Phoenix Support

-Bootleg builds elixir apps, if your application has extra steps required make use of the hooks system to add additional functionality.
+If your application has extra steps required, you may make use of the hooks system to add additional functionality.
 A common case is for building assets for Phoenix applications.

+### Using the bootleg_phoenix package

-To build phoenix assets during your build, include the additional package `bootleg_phoenix` to your `deps` list.
-This will automatically perform the additional steps required for building phoenix releases.
+To run these steps automatically you may include the additional package `bootleg_phoenix` in your `deps` list.
+This package provides the build hook commands required to build most (but not all) Phoenix releases.

 ```elixir
 # mix.exs